<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 Durability and reliability are primary concerns for the military.
 More so because the components are used in less-than-ideal situations and are subject to damage because of solder cracking, among other damages.

-On average, military electronics have a lifespan of 5 – 15 years, guaranteeing durability, reliability, and longevity call for minimizing vibration of a mounted component.
+On average, military electronics have a lifespan of 5 – 15 years, guaranteeing durability, reliability, and longevity.
+This calls for minimizing the vibration of a mounted component.

 For many military PCBs, through-hole mounting is the recommended method of mounting during PCB assembly.
 Boards manufactured using this technology are extremely durable.
 In addition, the method utilizes soldering from the top and bottom of the board, creating strong physical bonds between the components and the board.